simeononsecurity/simeononsecurity.ch/content/network-plus-start/index.en.md

 ### [Bandwidth Management and QoS](/network-plus/bandwidth-management-qos-networkplus-certification-exam-guide/)

 - Introduction to bandwidth management and traffic shaping
-- Explaining quality of service (QoS) principles and techniques
+- Explaining quality of service (QoS/) principles and techniques
 - Implementation of QoS for prioritizing network traffic

 ### [Ethernet Switching Features and Configurations](/network-plus/ethernet-switching-vlans-port-configurations-security/)